 Disadvantages of Dye Penetrant Test:

-- One of the major disadvantage of Dye penetrant test (DPT) is that only surface flaws or discontinuities can be inspected.
+- One of the major disadvantages of the Dye penetrant test (DPT) is that only surface flaws or discontinuities can be inspected.

 - Requires pre-cleaning of the surface to be inspected.